 - It then creates four brackets for messages received in these time periods, grouping them by their reply times as follows:

 - Messages replied to within 24 hours

 - Messages never replied to

-*If over 10% of messages were replied to after 24 hours, or never replied to, the chances of the seller winning the Buy Box will severely decrease.
+*If over 10% of messages were replied to after 24 hours, or never replied to, the chances of the seller winning the Buy Box will significantly decrease.

-The total number of buyers that have given the seller feedback.
+The total number of buyers who have given the seller feedback.
 Feedback Count is now considered a key metric in and of itself, and sellers with a high score are more likely to win the Buy Box over a seller with a low score, all other metrics being equal.
-Furthermore, Amazon likes to see feedback count accounting for at least 2-5% of all orders a seller receives….so huge sellers are expected to have a lot of pieces of feedback, but are still expected to have a decent proportion relative to number of total orders, too.
+Furthermore, Amazon likes to see feedback count accounting for at least 2 to 5% of all orders a seller receives—so huge sellers are expected to have lots of feedback, but are still expected to have a decent proportion relative to number of total orders, too.